AlonEirew/wikipedia-to-elastic/README.md

 * Infobox - See details at <a href="https://en.wikipedia.org/wiki/Help:Infobox">Wikipedia Infobox</a>
 * Term Frequency (TBD/WIP) - Hold a map of term frequency for computing TFIDF on Wikipadia

-### Extracted Relations Types
+### Supported Relations Types
-List of Wikidata properties which can extend above Wikipedia relations (by running Wikidata postprocess described below).
+Listed below the Wikidata properties which can extend above attributes by running the Wikidata postprocess described below.

-Links for further details on those properties:
+Click relation for further details:
 * <a href="https://https://www.wikidata.org/wiki/Help:Aliases">Aliases</a>
 * <a href="https://www.wikidata.org/wiki/Property:P828">Has Cause</a>
 * <a href="https://www.wikidata.org/wiki/Property:P1542">Has Effect</a>